frappe/charts/docs/basic/basic_chart.md

-## What is it
+## Axis chart: what is it

-A chart is generally a 2D rendition of data.
-For example, for a set of values across items, the data could look like:
+An axis chart is generally a 2D rendition of data, where a set of values corresponds to every point in a dataset.
+That's why, data is the most important component for a chart.
+For example, for some values across items, the data could look like:
 ```js
 data = {
 	labels: ["Sun", "Mon", "Tue", "Wed", "Thu", "Fri", "Sat", "Sun"],